Fiona-T/world-happiness-data/README.md

 The deployed application runs in a mock terminal on Heroku in order to demonstrate the project, the design of the mock terminal is built into the template provided by Code Institute.

 ### Flow Chart
+[View the flowchart here](docs/flowchart.pdf), showing the steps that run in the application, how the user can move through the application and the user options at each stage.

 ## Features
 ---